Image from Pexels.com

 VPNs also prevent your IP address from getting seen by another party.
 This dynamic IP change makes it harder for advertisers and big data companies to track you on the internet.

 Use a Privacy-Oriented Chat App

-Signal has a track record of not being able to give up messaging data to anyone, even the government.
+Signal has a track record of not giving up messaging data to anyone, even the government.
 In 2016, the company received a subpoena from the US government and was only able to provide non-crucial information.